-Communication Requirements During FMLA Leave and Prior to Return to Work phases of the FMLA process and is a key component of administering the District's FMLA program.
+Communication Requirements During FMLA Leave and Prior to Return to Work

+Effective three-way communication between employees, health care providers, and the District is critically important at all phases of the FMLA process and is a key component of administering the District's FMLA program.
 At all phases of the FMLA process the District shall provide employees critical electronic notices via work (District) email about pending, current, and future FMLA leaves, as well as their responsibilities and rights under the FMLA.
 The District issued email account will, therefore, serve as the primary means of communication for all incoming and outgoing FMLA-related District communications.